 Students can give anonymous feedback regarding the compliance of The University of Georgia College of Veterinary Medicine to AVMA Essential Requirements by clicking here.
 This will open a form in a new window.
+Note: If you are outside of the UGA campus network, you must first connect to the VPN before you can access the form.

 The University of Georgia College of Veterinary Medicine is pleased to announce that in 2013, it once again received full accreditation from the American Veterinary Medical Association Council on Education.